 Here are answers to some of the most commonly asked questions:

 Q. What is the purpose of Alcohol Edu?

 A. Whether or not you drink alcohol, Alcohol Edu empowers students to make well-informed decisions and provides some simple strategies to help keep you and your friends safe.
-This online course includes information on college alcohol use statistics, alcohol’s effects on learning and memory, how to recognize and respond to an alcohol-related emergency, and how to find alcohol and drug-related services on campus.
+This online course includes information on college alcohol use statistics, alcohol’s effects on learning and memory, how to recognize and respond to an alcohol-related emergency, and how to find alcohol and other drug-related services on campus.

 Q. How do students access the Alcohol Edu course?

 A. Watch your IC email for a message with a link to the course, or go to this link and log in there.
 The email contains a link to the course login page.
-Then you'll use your Ithaca College netpass (user name and password) to log in and begin the course.
+Then you'll use your Ithaca College Netpass (user name and password) to log in and begin the course.